Pick the one you want most

 • Not tossing and turning in bed; if you can't fall asleep within 15 minutes, take a brief break and try again later

-Making a schedule shift
+Making a Schedule Shift

 When you're treating delayed sleep-wake phase disorder, you'll need to shift your bedtime to get your internal clock on track.
 This involves either shifting your internal clock forward or shifting it back.

-• Shifting your clock forward: This method shifts your bedtime gradually until you start falling asleep at the time you want to.
+Shifting your clock forward: This method shifts your bedtime gradually until you start falling asleep at the time you want to.
 If you want to fall asleep at 9 p.m., start by going to sleep at 11 p.m. and then move your bedtime forward 15 minutes each night.

-• Shifting your clock back: This method makes your bedtime later, shifting it one hour or more each night until you have the bedtime you want.
+Shifting your clock back: This method makes your bedtime later, shifting it one hour or more each night until you have the bedtime you want.
 This method involves a later bedtime each night.

 Once a sleep schedule is determined, it's important to stick to it as strictly as possible.
 The temptation to sleep in or stay up late on weekends and other days off can make this difficult, but prioritizing sleep is essential when you're trying to treat a sleep disorder.
 Once you're able to maintain your sleep schedule for an extended period, you'll be able to fall asleep and wake up at the right time much more consistently without feeling groggy or drowsy.

-Light therapy
+Light Therapy

 Light therapy is a method that some people find helpful when dealing with delayed sleep-wake phase disorder.
 This exposes you to bright light to help your body adjust its circadian rhythm and get you back on track.
-If possible, it’s also a good idea to get a lot of natural light during the day.
-Your circadian rhythm is largely determined by light, so getting outside during the day can definitely help to get your sleep on track.
+Research shows that bright light exposure in the first one or two hours of the morning advances your circadian rhythm.

-As a last resort, some people may try melatonin or other sleep supplements.
-The problem with these is that the side effects like grogginess may be worse than the side effects you’re already dealing with from your delayed sleep-wake phase disorder.
-If you’re looking for a no-pills, natural sleep solution, Sleep Reset can help.
+As a last resort, some people may try a melatonin supplement or other sleep supplements.
+Studies show that melatonin administration 5-6 hours before desired sleep onset can help advance the timing of sleep.
+The problem with these is that the side effects like grogginess may be worse than the side effects you're already dealing with from your delayed sleep-wake phase disorder.
+A sleep specialist should supervise any melatonin treatment to ensure proper timing and dosage.

 Start Sleeping Better Today!